Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Model Design

-where $f(\cdot)$ is an implicit learned mapping.
+\textbf{Cognitive Auxiliary Head.} We append a learnable cognitive token \texttt{[COG]} to the input sequence, aggregating visual and semantic histories.
+The token’s hidden state is then fed into a lightweight MLP-based cognitive auxiliary head to predict a binary label $c_t$, indicating whether enough task-relevant information has been obtained (e.g., the target is found and ready for manipulation).
 During inference, this label acts as a reliable monitor that informs the policy when to shift between exploratory and exploitative strategies.
 This transition is manifested through the switching of sub-task textual instructions, thus reconditioning the policy on a new goal once the information uncertainty in the preceding phase is successfully resolved.

-\textbf{Dual-Track Memory.} Active perception is inherently non-Markovian, requiring the agent to maintain awareness of previously explored states in order to select proper strategies.
-To achieve this while avoiding the computational burden of storing all raw data, we implement a dual-track memory system.
-Leveraging the multi-image capacity of Qwen3-VL, we encode a temporal window of visual observations to preserve spatial awareness.
-In parallel, a transformer-based track encodes the proprioceptive states, capturing the temporal dynamics of motor behaviors.
-The flow-matching action decoder performs cross-attention over these dual contexts at each layer, allowing the model to ground its decisions in the visual scene while refining trajectories based on proprioceptive feedback.
-Concretely, the memory window consists of the current frame and five historical frames sampled at 1-second intervals over the past 5 seconds.
+\textbf{Dual-Track Memory.} Active perception requires the agent to stay aware of what it has seen and done.
+CoMe-VLA supports this through a dual-track memory system.
+Visual context is preserved by feeding a temporal window of egocentric observations into Qwen3-VL, while motor dynamics are captured by a transformer encoder operating on proprioceptive states.
+The action decoder cross-attends to both streams at each layer.
+Concretely, the memory window consists of the current frame and five historical frames sampled over the past 5 seconds.
 Although longer horizon or finer-grained temporal sampling are possible, this design is efficient and sufficient to support the challenging exploration in our active perception tasks, see Section \ref{sec_ablation} for experimental results.

-\textbf{Implicit Data-Driven Decisions.} A common pitfall in active perception models is the regression toward linear execution.
-As formalized in Eq. \eqref{eq:decision}, decision branching corresponds to the emergence of multiple plausible perception–action trajectories conditioned on history.
-Rather than explicitly modeling branching as discrete symbolic choices, CoMe-VLA reasons over history and current observation to implicitly capture both exploratory and exploitative decision paths mentioned in Section \ref{sec_core_mechanisms}.
+\textbf{Implicit Data-Driven Decisions.} A common pitfall in active perception models is the regression toward linear execution, where the policy produces the same behavior regardless of what is observed.
+CoMe-VLA avoids this by reasoning over history and current observation to implicitly capture both exploratory and exploitative decision paths mentioned in Section \ref{sec_core_mechanisms}.
 Training on large-scale human egocentric data, the model learns to resolve divergent perceptual outcomes, capturing branching behaviors as continuous variations in the perception-action coupling rather than pre-defined choices.